-- Vendor’s sensitive data, such as product specifications or price, should be secured to avoid fraud.
+- Vendors’ sensitive data, such as product specifications or prices, should be secured to avoid fraud.

 When it comes to the B2B marketplace structure, platforms are split into two separate sections.
 One section is for sellers/suppliers, and another one is for buyers/customers.
 Users should have the opportunity to switch between them depending on their planned actions.

-What about other important functionality for a business-to-business platform?
+What about other important functions for a business-to-business platform?
 The list of must-have features for any modern B2B e-commerce marketplace looks the following way:

-he product catalog can be seen as a database with all products available on your B2B marketplace platform.
+- Product catalog and listing info.
+The product catalog can be seen as a database with all products available on your B2B marketplace platform.
 Each item goes with a certain information block.
-It includes description, high-quality photos, and prices.
+It includes descriptions, high-quality photos, and prices.

-Allow customers to repeat previous orders to save their time.
+- Reordering and replenishing.
+Allow customers to repeat previous orders to save time.

-As your platform grows, there will be dozens of very similar products there.
+- Product comparison.
+As your platform grows, dozens of similar products will be there.
 A robust comparison system will help customers tell them apart.

+- Shipping and delivery.
 The delivery process is easy on B2C platforms.
 Consequently, users expect the same seamless experience on your B2B e-commerce marketplace.
-In reality, this process often causes troubles.
+In reality, this process often causes trouble.
 For this reason, consider integrating your platform with the most trusted shipping companies.
 This way, you will level up your customer service significantly.

 Choose the right development approach

-Let’s discuss both of these options so that you could understand which one suits you better.
+Let’s discuss both of these options so that you can understand which one suits you better.

 Finally, customer support lines and forums help find answers to any questions regarding a product.